DukeAIPI/cycle-gan-demo/README.md

 # cycle-gan-demo

 CycleGAN (ft.
-Pytorch) demo on for class presentation.
+Pytorch) demo for the research paper presentation on Feb 3, 2022.
+Feel free to reach out if there are any questions.